LisaKathi/CS-Project/README.md

 - cleaned_tow.csv: Our cleaned dataset + column title of work

-3) First attemps at Streamlit
+3) First Attemps at Streamlit
 - myapp.py : first attempt at making a streamlit app, not used in final project
 - test_björn.py: testing streamlit functions, not used in final project
 - test_lorenzo.py: testing streamlit functions, not used in final project